-- ii.
-Maintain group counseling sign-in sheets which indicate the date of the session, start and end time of the session, topic of the session, typed or legibly printed names of the participants and their signatures and the typed or legibly printed name and signature of the therapist and/or counselor conducting the group counseling session.
-The signature shall be adjacent to the typed or legibly printed name. - b.
+- 2) Maintain group counseling sign-in sheets which indicate the date of the session, start and end time of the session, topic of the session, typed or legibly printed names of the participants and their signatures and the typed or legibly printed name and signature of the therapist and/or counselor conducting the group counseling session. - b.
 The Contractor must comply with reporting requirements.
-Once admitted into a perinatal program, a woman's participation must be documented on the California Outcomes Measurement System (CalOMS) Participant Record. - c.
+Once admitted into a perinatal program, a woman's participation must be documented on the California Outcomes Measurement System (CalOMS) Participant Record.

+c.
 The Contractor shall follow Admission criteria and procedures found in DHCS Title 22, CCR Section 51341.1.